CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for module INF.9 Mobile workstation.md

 Therefore, users should consider the following recommendations before working with third-party IT systems or using service offerings:

 * You should inform yourself about existing security measures.
-* You should think carefully about how you work with third-party IT systems.
+* You should think carefully about how they work with third-party IT systems.
 They should be guided by the specifications and regulations for mobile workplaces and should not use external IT systems or service offerings for all conceivable actions and data.
 * As soon as the work has been finished, all temporary data created during this process should be deleted on a foreign computer.
 However, this is usually not easy, since many operating systems produce temporary data in many places.
 In addition, it can also happen with foreign IT systems that the access rights do not allow the resulting data to be deleted.
-At a minimum, the cache should be cleared.* Under no circumstances should browser features be used to autocomplete usernames and passwords so that subsequent users can not easily log in under this username anywhere.
+At a minimum, the cache should be cleared.
+* Under no circumstances should browser features be used to autocomplete usernames and passwords so that subsequent users can not easily log in under that username anywhere.
 ### 2.2 Standard measures

 Together with the basic measures, the following measures are in line with the state of the art in the field of mobile workplaces.